madang804/weather-api/README.md

-# Weather API
+# Weather App

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)
 A simple web API built with Python and Flask that provides weather-related information.
-This service is designed to allow other web applications to connect and retrieve random weather data for a given location.
+This service is designed to allow other web applications to connect and retrieve random weather data for a location parameter.

 ---